-- Our SENDCo took part in the 'Peer leader' pilot scheme and is mentoring another SENDCo from Autumn 2023. - A 'Forest Family Team' led by a Lead Learning Mentor - o Teaching Assistants who are trained to deliver a range of interventions - Qualified First Aiders and Paediatric First Aiders - o A qualified Forest School Leader with an Outdoor First Aid qualification - Teaching and non-teaching staff who have completed Safeguarding and Prevent training - Teaching and non-teaching staff who have completed Team Teach training.
+- Our SENDCo took part in the 'Peer leader' pilot scheme and continues to mentor another SENDCo for the second academic year. - A 'Forest Family Team' led by a Lead Learning Mentor - \circ Teaching Assistants who are trained to deliver a range of interventions - o Qualified First Aiders and Paediatric First Aiders - \circ $\,$ A qualified Forest School Leader with an Outdoor First Aid qualification $\,$ - \circ Teaching and non-teaching staff who have completed Safeguarding and Prevent training - \circ $\;$ Teaching and non-teaching staff who have completed Team Teach training. - \circ A Head Teacher who was previously a SENDCo for over 10 years - A head Teacher with post graduate certificates in social, emotional and behavioural difficulties.